containerd/containerd/docs/containerd-2.0.md

 The containerd client Go library has moved to its own package ([`github.com/containerd/containerd/v2/client`](https://pkg.go.dev/github.com/containerd/containerd/v2/client)).

-See [getting-started.md](./getting-started.md#implementing-your-own-containerd-client) for a working example for building on top of the containerd client.
+See ["Implementing your own containerd client"](./getting-started.md#implementing-your-own-containerd-client) from the getting started guide for a working example for building on top of the containerd client.

 ### CRI registry properties are deprecated